Rewilding: New York

 Fresh Kills landfill, located on Staten Island, was once home to 150 million tons of trash.
 However, plans created between 2001 and 2006 reimagined it as a 2,200-acre park, the largest park built in the state of New York in over a century.
 Construction began in 2008 to restore the area to its original wetland ecosystem, complete with open waterways, sweet-gum swamps, prairies, and meadows of wildflowers.
 Part of initial plans involved removing invasive reed species and replacing them native marsh grasses.
 The project is slated to take up to thirty years to complete, with the end goal of combining ecological restoration with recreational activities.

 While planning for Fresh Kills Park, New York State initiated an even more ambitious program focused on protecting the broader ecosystem around Staten Island by restoring the Hudson River.
 In 2005, the organizations involved came up with a few goals for the project: re-invigorating the river's fisheries, improving water quality by removing contaminants, and preserving shoreline and forested habitats upriver.
 When the project is complete, it will affect fifty thousand acres containing six different habitat types.

+Illinois

+Illinois is unique among the states in that reversing habitat damage via rewilding became state law in 2026.
+"The legislation amended the existing Illinois Department of Natural Resources (DNR) Conservation Law, formally recognizing work the agency was already doing to restore ecosystems.
+Because it was simply codifying what many in the state wildlife agency were already doing, lawmakers were familiar with the types of projects that the state would undertake."